 Shellfish contamination in the Pacific Region

-Always check for both Bivalve Shellfish Biotoxin (PSP, ASP, DSP) and Sanitary (Emergency, Seasonal, Annual) Contamination Closures if you plan on harvesting and consuming any shellfish.
+Always check for both bivalve shellfish biotoxins (PSP/Red Tide, ASP, DSP) and sanitary contamination closures if you plan on harvesting and consuming any shellfish.

 Harvest Shellfish Safely - Reminder to Shellfish Harvesters: Risk of